0maaz-01/Wavify/README.md

   Provides an overview of Wavify, its features, and how it works.
   Acts as the main entry point for new users.

-* **Dashboard 🏠**
-  Manage your podcasts, view your recordings, and collaborate with teammates.

 * **Recording Studio 🎙️**
   Start or join podcasts with up to 6 participants (video + audio).
   Sessions are recorded in real time, crash-proof, and saved both locally and to the cloud.